 Links to purchase:

 Back cover blurb:

 Erin Kane Spock began writing in earnest (with the goal of finishing an actual book rather than a lot of small projects) ten years ago.
 That book, a historical romance, led to two more historical romances and then she veered in a different direction altogether and wrote a suspenseful ghost story with romantic elements.
 Then another supernatural, and started toying with a contemporary series.
 Courtly Pleasures is the current incarnation of that first book (very much changed).

-Erin lives in Southern California with her husband, two daughters, an old-lady dog, and a new puppy (the older dog is displeased).
+Erin lives in Southern California with her husband, two daughters, and an aggressively loving puppy.
 She is a teacher and an active Irish dance mom.
 And yes, Spock is her real last name -- it's Polish, not Vulcan.

 Find Erin at her blog at CourtlyRomance.blogspot.com, on Facebook at Facebook.com/Spockromance, and on Twitter at @kanespock.